serima/auto-tab-closer/README.md

 - Customizable time setting through the extension options page.
 - Supports PC sleep mode: the countdown will continue after waking up.
 - Lightweight and easy to use.
+- Does not close the last remaining tab.
+- Does not close pinned tabs.
+- Restarts countdown when a tab is unpinned.

 ### Installation